Brampton, Cumberland: Transport

-Brampton railway station, on the Newcastle and Carlisle Railway, which is about a mile outside the town, opened in 1836.
+Bus

+Service 685, operated jointly by Stagecoach Cumbria & North Lancashire and Stagecoach North East, provides an hourly service between Newcastle and Brampton via Corbridge, Hexham and Haltwhistle, with a twice-hourly service between Brampton and Carlisle via Warwick Bridge.

+An Alexander Dennis Enviro400 MMC, operated by Stagecoach Cumbria & North Lancashire.

+Rail

+The town is served by Brampton (Cumbria) railway station, which is located around 1 mi outside the town, in the nearby hamlet of Milton.
+The station, which opened in July 1836, is situated on the Tyne Valley Line, which runs between Newcastle and Carlisle via Hexham.
+There is an hourly service operating daily (with additional services operating at peak times).
+All services are operated by Northern Trains.

+Road

+The town is primarily served by the A69 trunk road, which runs between Denton Burn (around 4 mi west of Newcastle) and Carlisle, serving a number of towns and villages along the route, including Heddon-on-the-Wall, Corbridge, Hexham, Haydon Bridge, Bardon Mill, Haltwhistle, Brampton and Warwick Bridge.

+Other road connections include the A689, which runs between Carlisle and Teesside via Alston, and the A6071, which runs from the town to Gretna via Longtown.

 Governance

 Brampton is in the parliamentary constituency of Carlisle.
 Currently Mark Green (former mayor) is running to reclaim his mayoral title after he stepped down in 2023.

 Education

 Brampton's secondary school is the William Howard School, known as Irthing Valley School until 1980 when it was amalgamated with Brampton's White House School and took on a larger catchment area, with pupils from as far away as Alston and Penrith.

 Culture

 William Howard School was host to 'Brampton Live' every summer, an ever-growing music festival that, after its first appearance in 1995, became the largest folk/roots/world music festival in the North of England.
 Major artists included the Levellers, the Waterboys, Egudo Embako, Richard Thompson, Suzanne Vega, Loudon Wainwright III, Altan, Tommy Emmanuel, Seth Lakeman and many others.
 The last 'Brampton Live' took place in 2009 and has been, to a certain extent, replaced in 2012 by the 'Stepping Stones Festival' organised by Maddy Prior (of Steeleye Span) held in early May at the Brampton Community Centre.